petethegreat/pistachio_mlops/README.md

 - move components from container components to lightweight components - can specify our image as base image. still leaves image definition seperate from pipeline defnition.

+## Batch prediction
+  - current code does not do the preprocessing.
+Can get this to use a fastapi image
+  - need to pass `--port $AIP_HTTP_PORT` in the args to the component, so that fastapi gets the port it should use.